Andynoid/StudyMethod/Notes on Getting from College to Career.md

 # Chapter 1
 1. Start Early.
 From wherever you are.
 2. Know the numbers.
-In US: a graduate
+In US: It takes a graduate 3-9 months to find a job; Graduate planned to stay in their first job for 1-3 year.
+A person will have 12-15 jobs on average in his life.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDQzOTg3NDYyLDc4NjU1MDU3Nl19
+eyJoaXN0b3J5IjpbODc0OTcxNDkzLDc4NjU1MDU3Nl19
 -->